jimbro1000/Dragon32Issue2/README.md

 stock out there but the chip is somewhat specialised and as such really isnt easily substituted even with a modern SMD package.

+The most likely candidate here is to use a GAL chip to simulate the switching behaviour of the MC14529 combined with discrete analogue switches (such as 74LVC1G3157).
+This will necessitate a new board design or a plugin board to match the pinout of the 4529 chip